 To be eligible for dual credit you must:

-The high school has an agreement with Lone Star College.
+Be enrolled in public, private, high school or homeschool with an agreement with Lone Star College

 Note: Secondary Schools (ISD, charter, or private) may select a different deadline that supersedes Lone Star College's published deadline.
 Please confirm the secondary school's deadline with your dual credit high school designee or counselor.